zimle/notes/postgres.md

 ### WAL and checkpointing

-- Checkpoints have high costs.......
-  Increase checkpoint_timeout leads to less WAL: If a block/page changes for the first time (e.g. adding a row), the whole page has to written to the WAL, all subsequent changes are incremental.
+- Checkpoints have high costs, as they lead to rewriting full pages to the WAL Increase checkpoint_timeout leads to less WAL: If a block/page changes for the first time (e.g. adding a row), the whole page has to written to the WAL, all subsequent changes are incremental.
 The closer the checkpoints are, the more "first times" will appear.
   Run